fvarli/laravel-smart-order-api/README.md

 ### Prerequisites

-- PHP 8.1 or higher
+- Docker and Docker Compose installed on your system
-- Composer
+- Git
-- MySQL or another database supported by Laravel

 ### Step 1: Clone the Repository